YOTDAU/crypto-tracker-app/README.md

 This is an app for tracking the top cryptocurrencies ordered by marketcap.
 It was a chance to introduce myself to and test a few new concepts including;

-* React-native framweworks for iOS and Android apps
+* React-native framework for iOS and Android apps
 * Node.js
 * AWS Lamda functions and with Serverless framework
 * Expo modules